despoinanikolakaki01/keras-lstm-music-prediction/README.md

 Sigurður's approach had some really nice and useful functions for parsing the data, creating dictionaries to translate between notes and class labels, and then using the trained model to generate pieces of music.

-The main limitations of this work is that notes generated are all the same length and offset from one another, so music can sound quite unnatural sometimes.
-In this extension, we instead use the Keras Functional API (instead of a Sequential model) to branch the neural network to consider multiple timeseries from the music.
-They are:

 1. The Notes and Chords in the sequence (just referred to as 'notes' from here on)
 2. The offsets of the note from the previous one (offset of the note from the start of the midi minus the current base (previous value))